An Overview of Prototype Formulations for Interpretable Deep Learning: Overview: Prototype Formulations

 Early approaches based on Autoencoder architectures \cite{Li2018Deeplearningcase} use $\rho=\zeta$, meaning the prototype represents the entire image and can therefore be decoded out from latent space back to the input space.
 Part-based approaches like ProtoPNet and segmentation models like ProtoSeg use $\rho=1$ \citep{Chen2019ThisLooksThat, Zhou2022RethinkingSemanticSegmentation}, meaning each prototype represents some part of the image.
 Notable exceptions include Deformable ProtoPNet \citep{Donnelly2021DeformableProtoPNetInterpretable}, where each prototype has is a $\rho = 3 \times 3$ arrangement of smaller patches, and MCPNet \citep{Wang2024MCPNetInterpretableClassifier}, which learns concept prototypes across the latent features.

-The prediction is computed by comparing each prototype $\vp$ to the latent feature map $\vz$.
-For simplicity's sake lets assume the spatial dimensions $\rho=\zeta=1$.
+The prediction is done by comparing each prototype $\vp$ to the latent feature map $\vz$.
+For simplicity, lets assume the spatial dimensions $\rho=\zeta=1$.
 The following equations can be adapted for higher spatial dimensions by summing over the height and width $\sum_{\rho_w} \sum_{\rho_h}$ for each patch of the latent map.